Updated January, 2018

-Subprime lenders today are different than the subprime lenders in the past – because of new regulations that came as a result of the meltdown.
+Subprime lenders today are different than the subprime lenders in the past due to new regulations that came as a result of the meltdown.
 Even though today’s subprime mortgages are what are considered “nonqualified mortgages” and don’t fall under the QM safe harbor rules, they do have rules that didn’t exist before – called the Ability to Repay rules.

 The “old” subprime loans had no ability to repay rules – and so many people believe that today’s subprime loans are “safer” than in the past.

-There is a different type of subprime mortgage in 2017 and back in 2016 than there was in the early 2000’s – and the programs will vary by lender.
+There is a different type of subprime mortgage in 2018 than there was in the early 2000’s, and the programs will vary by lender.
 It used to be that there were certain types of subprime programs such as stated income, NINA, NINJA, SIVA, etc and largely those programs no longer exist from a variety of lenders.
 The reason is that many lenders now have “nonqualified mortgage programs” which means they are not “qualified mortgage” programs that can be bought up and sold to Fannie Mae and Freddie Mac.

 Nonqualified mortgage programs can be considered the new subprime – depending on the lender and the program.
 Lenders who offer non-qualified mortgage programs will portfolio lend – which means they will lend the money and then just hold onto the loan and keep it in their portfolio rather than sell it off on the secondary mortgage market.

-Here is an updated list of lenders who are doing non-qualified mortgage loans – which are considered to be “sub-prime” in 2015.
-We update this list as we get more information, and it certainly does not include every lender who offers subprime loans – but it does give you a place to start if you are looking for a subprime loan.
+Here is an updated list of lenders who are doing non-qualified mortgage loans – which are considered to be “sub-prime” in 2018.
+We update this list as we get more information.
+It certainly does not include every lender who offers subprime loans, but it does give you a place to start if you are looking for a subprime loan.

 Or you could just click here and get matched with a lender.